Restoring Your Hardwood Floors After Water Damage.

 The Carpet Center is certified by the IICRC because we know how important proper care is to the longevity of your beautiful hardwood flooring.

-To restore a hardwood floor after water damage, we sand down the old sealant and damage, patch up damaged areas, and re-apply a new sealant.
+With our water restoration services, we sand down the old sealant and damage, patch up damaged areas, and re-apply a new sealant.
 The process can take a week or so to allow the sealant to properly dry and bond with the floor.
 When our team is finished, we want the quality of your hardwood floor to be the last thing you worry about.